The Creature Caster demons have been searching for a world to invade, and now – with Judgement – they have found one.

 Creature Caster is excited to see our demons invade the Judgement universe and expand its potential!
 We have plans for very rich world narratives and compelling character engagements.
 We are also working alongside Gunmeister Games to bring their characters to life in the Creature Caster way.
 Boundary-pushing visionaries and imaginative artisans will craft miniatures that will absolutely blow your mind.
 We can’t wait to start showing you the amazing new character ideas!

-Our first collaboration is marked with the release of Cradol the Shadow Hunter, a ferocious zombie minotaur (pictured below).
+Our first collaboration is marked with the release of Cradol the Shadow Hunter, a ferocious undead minotaur (pictured below).
 More details will be released in the coming weeks, so stay tuned!

 Building Judgement Version: 2.0